enthought/enaml/docs/source/instructional/overview.rst

 Overview
 --------
-An Enaml application consists of regular Python code, and *.enaml* files.
+An |Enaml| application consists of regular Python code, and *.enaml* files.

-A .enaml file is used to describe a GUI as a tree of elements.
-Each element can associated attributes, and an optional identifier.
-Attributes customize the layout and behaviour of an application, and identifiers allow Python code to access widgets by name.
+A .enaml file describes a GUI as a tree of elements.
+Each element has associated attributes and an optional identifier. **Attributes** customize the layout and behaviour of an application, and **identifiers** allow Python code to access widgets by name.

-Enaml parses a hierarchical file (.enaml), then renders it with an available GUI toolkit.
-Enaml abstracts away toolkit-specific details.
+|Enaml| parses a hierarchical file (.enaml), then renders it with an
+available GUI toolkit. |Enaml| abstracts away toolkit-specific details.

 Goals
 ^^^^^

-The goals of the Enaml project are to:
+The goals of the |Enaml| project are to:

 - Integrate well with `Traits <https://github.com/enthought/traits>`_ and `Chaco <http://code.enthought.com/chaco/>`_ .
 - Help **separate** the presentation and content (i.e., MVC)
-- A **single** script can work across *multiple* widget toolkits when using the default interfaces.
+- Allow a **single** script to work across *multiple* widget toolkits when using the default interfaces.
 - Be **extensible** and allow adaptation and addition of the base widgets with little effort.